Why Is My Control Group So Large?

 - 90% of users were selected to enter the variant, and 10% to enter the control group.

-In this scenario, 90% of the users who enter the Canvas should enter the variant.
-However, this is not the outcome because only users who are eligible to receive a push notification enter the variant.
+In this scenario, 90% of the users who enter the Canvas will enter the variant.

 If we look back to the Entry Audience (active users), we can see that even though it contains 39.8k users, only 29.1k (73%) of them are Push Enabled:

-This means that even though we specified 90% of users to enter the variant, not all of those users are actually able to receive a push notification.
-This means that those users will not be able to enter the variant and will default to the control group.
+This means that even though we specified 90% of users to enter the variant, not all of those users are actually able to recieve a push notification.
+These users who are unable to recieve a push notification will still enter the variant regardless.

 Still need help?
 Open a support ticket.